Explore a world of ideas and imagination in this exhibition showcasing the history of book design, production and illustration.

-- Books and ideas – medieval manuscripts and early printed books, sacred texts from around the world and from different religious traditions, alongside books that changed the world, including key works of philosophy and science
+- Books and ideas – medieval manuscripts and early printed books, sacred texts from around the world and from different religious traditions, alongside books that changed the world, including key works of philosophy and political thought

-- Books and imagination – famous works from the literary canon (such as Chaucer, Dante and Shakespeare), modernist classics, the works of the Beat generation, children’s books, Australian authors, graphic novels and comics, and pulp fiction
+- Books and imagination – famous works from the literary canon (such as the legends of King Arthur and the works of Geoffrey Chaucer), modernist classics by Gertrude Stein, children’s books, Australian authors, 1930s sci fi magazines, and Australian pulp fiction

-- Exploring the world – atlases and maps from European voyages of discovery from the 16th century onwards, with a special focus on Australia and the South Pacific region; illustrated travel accounts, including some of the earliest uses of photography; and richly illustrated works of natural history
+- Exploring the world – atlases, maps and travel journals from European voyages of discovery from the 16th century onwards, with a special focus on Australia and the South Pacific region; and richly illustrated works of natural history

-- Art and nature – botanical art from the 16th century to today, drawing on works by key artists, botanists and physicians, such as Pierantonio Mattioli, John Gerard, Pierre Joseph Redouté, John Sibthorp, Ferdinand Bauer and Celia Rosser
+- Art and nature – botanical art and landscape design from the 16th century to today, drawing on works by key artists, designers and botanists, such as Pierre Joseph Redouté, John Sibthorp, Humphry Repton, Edna Walling and Frank Lloyd Wright

-- Artist and books – including fine press work from William Morris and contemporaries, fine bindings from the medieval period to today, Japanese woodblock printed books, graphic design and artist books.
+- Artist and books – including fine bindings from the John Emmerson Collection, Japanese woodblock printed books, magnificent engravings of ancient Rome’s ruins by Giovanni Battista Piranesi, and contemporary Australian graphic design and artist books.